 I wouldn’t say that I didn’t train for the swim part.
 I did get in Lake Michigan once in July, and I played volleyball in my mom’s above-ground pool.
 Those two training sessions didn’t seem to help as I attempted to quickly perfect a “Swalk,” moving my arms in a bastardized breaststroke while taking big steps.
 By the time I got to the first buoy, the closest orange cap was several meters in front of me because, unlike my assurances, everyone else was swimming the swim portion.
 I could hear the cheery announcer counting down to the next wave’s start, so I knew people would soon be mowing me down from behind.
 And since when did Lake Michigan have tumultuous waves?
 The lifeguards standing in the water didn’t seem to be bothered by the rampaging water.
 They stared at me, arms crossed over floating devices, with looks that alternated between pity and disgust.
 I didn’t blame them.

 Maybe I’ll swim on my back, I thought, as the waves had turned my turtle pace into a sloth’s.
-I saw Michael Phelps do it at the Olympics, 1 so it’s technically swimming, right?
+I saw Michael Phelps do it at the Olympics, (Ed.
+Note: We know.
+Backstoke is the only stroke Phelps doesn’t swim in the Olympics.
+Just let it go.) so it’s technically swimming, right?
 I flopped on my back and started off.
 This isn’t so bad.
 I’m not moving very quickly, but at least I’m . . . <wave crashing over me, swallowing huge gulps of Lake Michigan> . . . oh gross . . . it’s OK, our tap water comes from Lake Michigan . . . but this hasn’t been treated yet and they’re always closing beaches due to contamination . . . <another big gulp of water> . . . at least I’m swimming.

 “Hey!
 You!
 You need to swim straight, toward the buoy!”